ioBroker/ioBroker.docs/docs/en/dev/adapterpublish.md

 }
 ```

-6. The `www` directory and the` widget` directory should be deleted when not in use.
+6. The `www` directory and the `widget` directory should be deleted if they are not used.

 7. In the io-package.json a `type` attribute should be created under common.
-For this purpose, the best fitting category should be specified from this [list] (# adapter categories).
+For this purpose, the best matching category should be specified from this [list](#adapter categories).

-8. In the io-package.json the `connectionType` and` dataSource` attributes should be created under common.
-For this purpose, the best fitting connection category should be specified from this [list] (# adapter connection type).
+8. In the io-package.json the `connectionType` and `dataSource` attributes should be created under common.
+For this purpose, the most suitable connection category should be specified from this [list](#adapter connection type).

-9. The states created by the adapter should have valid information for their [roles] (https://github.com/ioBroker/ioBroker/blob/master/doc/STATE_ROLES.md#state-roles) `role` under common ,
+9. The states created by the adapter should have valid specifications for their `role` under common .

 The use of the role `state` should be avoided.

-10. The adapter should both use the testing specified in the template.
-For this purpose, the Github account can be linked to Appveyor (Windows tests) and Travis CI (Linux and Mac OS tests) and the corresponding repository can be registered for testing.
+10. The adapter should use both the testing specified in the template.
+To do this, the Github account can be linked to Appveyor (Windows tests) and Travis CI (Linux and Mac OS tests) and the corresponding repository can be registered for testing.

-These two continuous integration tools have proven to be suitable for the ioBroker project and are free of charge for public Github repositories.
+These two continuous integration tools have proven to be suitable for the ioBroker project and are free for public Github repositories.

-The developer can gladly extend the scope of tests.
+The test scope can be extended by the developer.

-11. In the io-package.json at least one entry under common for the attribute `authors` must be made.
+11. In the io-package.json, at least one entry must be made under common for the `authors` attribute.

-The attribute `author` must also be filled in in the package.json.
+The attribute `author` in the package.json must also be filled out.
-Optionally, several authors can also be saved for npm by using the attribute `contributors` in the package.json.
+Optionally, multiple authors can also be stored for npm by using the `contributors` attribute in the package.json.

 12. The adapter must be available as an npm package.
-More information can be found [here] (https://github.com/ioBroker/ioBroker.repositories#how-to-publish-on-npm).
+More information can be found [here](https://github.com/ioBroker/ioBroker.repositories#how-to-publish-on-npm).

-13. The ioBroker organization must be added on npm.
-This is necessary to enable long-term maintenance of the package, even if the developer can no longer maintain the package due to time or other reasons.
+13. The ioBroker organization needs to be added on npm.
+This is necessary to allow long-term maintenance of the package, even if the developer is no longer able to maintain the package due to time or other reasons.

 More information can be found in [here](https://github.com/ioBroker/ioBroker.repositories#add-owner-to-packet).

-## Requirements for the stable repository
+## Stable repository requirements
-1. The adapter was successfully added to the latest repository
+1. The adapter has been successfully added to the Latest Repository
-2. There is a [Forum Test Thread] (https://forum.iobroker.net/viewforum.php?f=36) for the adapter, in which user feedback has already been given.
+2. There is a [Forum Test Thread](https://forum.iobroker.net/viewforum.php?f=36) for the adapter in which user feedback has already been given.
 3. A discovery function should be implemented.
-This is a function in the [Discovery Adapter] (https://github.com/ioBroker/ioBroker.discovery),
+This is a feature in the [Discovery Adapter](https://github.com/ioBroker/ioBroker.discovery),

-to automatically recognize whether the user can use an instance of the adapter.
+to automatically detect whether the user can use an instance of the adapter.
-To do this, a pull request must be made in the repository of [Discovery adapters](https://github.com/ioBroker/ioBroker.discovery).
+To do this, a pull request must be submitted to the [Discovery adapters](https://github.com/ioBroker/ioBroker.discovery) repository.

-## Add the adapter to the official repository
+## Adding the adapter to the official repository
-1. The [official Github Repository] (https://github.com/ioBroker/ioBroker.repositories) should be visited and a pull request with the following content, depending on the repository, should be made.
+1. The [official Github repository](https://github.com/ioBroker/ioBroker.repositories) should be visited and a pull request made with the following content, depending on the repository.

-2. Please arrange the adapter correctly alphabetically between the existing adapters.
+2. Please arrange the adapter alphabetically correctly between the existing adapters.

-3. A version number must be declared when it is added to the stable repository.
-This must be updated when the adapter is further developed.
+3. When included in the stable repository, a version number must be declared.
+This must be updated when the adapter is developed further.

-4. The adapter should define a list attribute `docs` in the io-package.json, specifying where to find instructions in the respective language.
+4. The adapter should set a list attribute `docs` in the io-package.json indicating where to find instructions in the respective language.

 The language is specified as the key and the path to the markdown file as the value.
-English instructions are required (in an emergency, reference can be made to the standard README).
-A German manual is also desirable, since a majority of users speak German, but this is optional.
+An English manual is mandatory (in an emergency, reference can be made to the standard README).
+German instructions are also desirable, since the majority of users speak German, but this is optional.
 Detailed instructions can save the developer a lot of time in the forum.
 An example can be found in [here](https://github.com/foxriver76/ioBroker.denon/blob/master/docs/de/README.md).

    Example:

 ```json
 {